Skip to main content

 if [ "$count" -lt 3 ]; then

-echo "WARNING: There should be at least 3 records for the charts to be meaningful.
+echo "WARNING: At least 3 records are needed for meaningful charts.
 Wait a bit longer."

 fi